ACM-IGDTUW/Hacktoberfest-IGDTUW/participants/demo.md

 **How to participate?**

-_You just need to make four contributions to open source before October 31 and can receive a free Hacktoberfest t-shirt_.
+_You just need to make four contributions to any participating open source repository hosted on GitHub before October 31 and can receive a free Hacktoberfest t-shirt_.